This hub is all about the different types of acne and how to effectively get them under control with proper skincare.

 What Kind of Acne Do You Have?

+Acne appears when the oil gland is inflamed.
 There are many different types of acne.
 If your acne is severe (cystic or nodular), go talk to a dermatologist instead.
 This article is for those with mild to moderate acne.
 When the acne is very severe, it's best to use prescription strength medication that only a dermatologist can prescribe.
+If you try to manage severe acne all by yourself, the tendency to scar is very high.

 1. Acne Face Wash

 In most cases, mild acne can be easily controlled with an acne face wash.
 The active ingredient in the acne face wash is salicylic acid or benzoyl peroxide.
 Do you know that the famous Proactiv system uses benzoyl peroxide as their star ingredient?
-While it might not work for everyone with acne, it is very helpful for a lot of people with pimples.
+While it might not work for everyone with acne, it is very helpful for a lot of people with mild or even moderate pimples.
 You should try one out if you have mild to moderate acne.
 Also, keep in mind that harsh scrubbing is not going to make the acne better.
 Avoid any harsh soap that is not designed for acne prone skin.
-Most people with acne prone skin tend to have oily skin, but don't over wash your face more than twice a day.
+Most people with acne prone skin tend to have oily skin, but don't over wash your face.
+Wash your face twice a day only.
 Over washing the face strips away your natural oils and the oily skin will produce even more oil to compensate.
 Use warm water and your acne face wash to gently wash the face twice a day for the best results.

 2. Oil Free Light Moisturizer for Acne Prone Skin